Usefulmaths/Matchif-AI/README.md

 ## Workflow
 ### Preliminary Exploratory Data Analysis
-Explore the job listing dataset found in the `notebooks` directory to gain insights into its structure and contents.
+Explore the job listing dataset found in the `backend/notebooks` directory to gain insights into its structure and contents.

 ### Data Preprocessing
 1. **Run the Preprocessing Script**: This script performs the following tasks: